rasbt/pattern_classification/resources/data_glossary.md

 #### Decision rule
 [[back to top](#table-of-contents)]

-A function in pattern classification tasks for making an "action", e.g., assigning a certain class label to an observation or pattern.
+A function in pattern classification tasks of making an "action", e.g., assigning a certain class label to an observation or pattern.

 <br>
 <br>